White nationalist Nick Fuentes says he was kicked out of CPAC

-The white nationalist and antisemite Nick Fuentes said Thursday evening that he has been kicked out of CPAC.
+The white nationalist Nick Fuentes said Thursday evening that he has been kicked out of CPAC.

 “I just got kicked out of CPAC,” Mr Fuentes posted on the instant messaging platform Telegram, which has been described by the Anti-Defamation League (ADL) as a “safe haven” for white supremacists.